jasnell/TSC/Applications/Express.md

 In addition, strongloop will contribute the basic express API documentation included in the strongloop/expressjs.com to the strongloop/express repository.

+Many repositories in these organizations may be moved out or removed entirely during incubation at the discretion of the Express TSC.
+Prior to graduating from incubation a full list of repositories will need to be provided to the TSC.

 ### Formation of an Express TC